SineMag/SineMag/README.md

 - 👋 Hi, I’m @SineMag
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in anything data related
 - 🌱 I’m currently learning maths, stats and data science
-- 💞️ I’m looking to collaborate on anything machine learning
+- 💞️ As I write this I'm at novice phase, eager to learn and grow though.
 - 📫 How to reach me ...

 <!---